Tattoo You: Critical reception and legacy

 Reviews for Tattoo You were largely positive, proclaiming the album a return to form and ranking among the Rolling Stones' finest works.
 Debra Rae Cohen commented in Rolling Stone: "Just when we might finally have lost patience, the new record dances (not prances), rocks (not jives) onto the scene, and the Rolling Stones are back again, with a matter-of-fact acceptance of their continued existence – and eventual mortality …"

-Robert Palmer of The New York Times wrote that "remarkably, Tattoo You is something special...None of [the tracks] are Chuck Berry retreads, none of them are disco, and none of them are reggae - they are all rock-and-roll, with more than a hint of the soul and blues influences that were so important in the band's early work...The new album's lyrics are also a surprise.
+Robert Palmer of The New York Times wrote that "remarkably, Tattoo You is something special...None of [the tracks] are Chuck Berry retreads, none of them are disco, and none of them are reggae – they are all rock-and-roll, with more than a hint of the soul and blues influences that were so important in the band's early work...The new album's lyrics are also a surprise.
 The Stones seem to have dropped the studied decadence that was their most characteristic pose throughout the 70's.
 The songs on Tattoo You seem to be by and about real people rather than larger-than-life caricatures."

+Mark Moses, in The Boston Phoenix, said that the album "has its moments of gratuitous star-mongering, but more often you hear the Stones shirking that stardom. ...
+Moody, surprisingly impassioned, the Rolling Stones, archetypal bad boys (men?), are on Tattoo You less concerned with sounding merely tough than they have been in a long while; even their stock moves seem fresh, passionate."